LeechCSE/Data-Structure-and-Algorithm/PS/Graph/README.md

 restriction: the three extra blocks.
 Brute-force method is the only way, as there is no optimal solution for this case.
 For every possible map with the new blocks, BFS algorithm is used; therefore, it runs at O((NM)^4).

+## BOJ#12886 돌 그룹
+Given three groups of stones, it checks if the number of stones of each group can be the same with the redistribution rule.
+Pick two groups of which number of stones are different.
+Redistribute x stones of the group of higher number of stones to the other.
+Again, it is a typical problem that requires brute-force algorithm, specifically, BFS algorithm taking the number of stones for each group as a node.
+However, as the number of groups are three, the space-complexity of `visited` vector is O(N^3) wherer N is the maximum number of stones, which is in this case aboud 1500.
+In order to resolve this issue, the node only takes two groups, not three; then it becomes O(N^2).
+Since it is 'redistribution', the total number of stones for all group remains the same; therefore, the third group, which is not taken for the node, can be figured in run-time as well.